KK7JJI/odin-recipes/README.md

 #
 # The apple pie recipe details were produced using Microsoft Copilot,
 # prompt: "give me a list of steps to make an apple pie"

+# Note: The original project called for a total of 3 recipes yet I added 5
+# to mine for a little more practice.